 Just like watching the weather, water temperature, and fish reactions, we can also learn from livescope to become better informed and efficient anglers.

 The base price for the Garmin Livescope system is around $1500.

-That includes the sonar black box (main unit), Panoptix™ LVS32 transducer, transom mount, trolling motor barrel mount, trolling motor shaft mount, power cable, network cable, adapter cable and documentation.
+That includes the sonar black box (main unit), Panoptix™ LVS32 transducer, transom mount, trolling motor barrel mount, trolling motor shaft mount, power cable, network cable, adapter cable, and documentation.

-But, remember you’ll need a display screen to show the imaging.
+You’ll need a display screen to show the imaging.
 If your boat already has one, you may be in luck.
 Below is a list of compatible displays that plug-and-play with the Garmin Livescope System:

 |Unit Model Number||Compatible|

 |Garmin GPSMAP 8400||Yes, fully compatible|

 |Garmin GPSMAP 9X2||Yes, fully compatible|